 Coherent uses a temperature interlock to ensure that the fans are operating and supplying sufficient air cooling.
 It is recommended that both Modulation and Control Enable be commanded to the OFF state when the airflow interlock system detects an over-temperature fault.
 The system also provides a temperature warning that should be used to alert the user to a need for maintenance of the cooling system to return the performance to the normal full cooling capacity.
 Failure to take action regarding the temperature warning will result in poorer product performance (outside specifications) and lesser product life time.
-These signals are listed in Table 4-1, "Signal Interface Description and Connector Pinout," on page 35 and further discussed in subsections of "Operation".
+These signals are listed in Table 4-1, "Signal Interface Description and Connector Pinout," (p.
+37) and are described in subsections of "Laser Operation" (p.
+39).